jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 ![image](/assets/images/post3_summer_map.png)

 Starting with the summer analysis, we see the general pattern that southern states with hotter summers and presumably more air-conditioning usage have a higher relative electricity consumption than northern states with cooler summers.
-The states with the highest summer peak values (Nevada at 2.63x and Arizona at 2.47x) have the two cities -- Las Vegas and Phoenix -- with the [highest number of days](https://www.currentresults.com/Weather-Extremes/US/hottest-cities.php) that reach 100&deg;F (Austin, TX is a distant third).
+The states with the highest summer peak values
+(Nevada at 2.63x and Arizona at 2.47x) have the two cities -- Las Vegas and Phoenix -- with the [highest number of days](https://www.currentresults.com/Weather-Extremes/US/hottest-cities.php) that reach 100&deg;F (Austin, TX is a distant third).

 Some of the states that buck this intuition are souther locations where the weather is warm but consistently so (i.e., summer isn't too much warmer).
 Florida (discussed above) is an example of this, as is Hawaii.
 Curiously, New Jersey has the third-highest relative summer peak, at 2.25x.

 The winter map below is more complicated than the simple inverse of summer.
 Generally, there are higher winter peaks in northern states with colder climates as more energy is used for winter heating.
 However, climate is not only the explanatory variable.

 ![image](/assets/images/post3_winter_map.png)

-Variation, as discussed above, is also driven by winter heating fuel source.
+As discussed above, winter heating fuel source also drives variation.
 North Dakota, for example, has a similar climate to surrounding states Montana, Minnesota and South Dakota.
-However, [41%](https://www.eia.gov/state/print.php?sid=ND) of its homes use electric heat in the winter, compared to [27%](https://www.eia.gov/state/print.php?sid=MT), [19%](https://www.eia.gov/state/print.php?sid=MN) and
+However, [41%](https://www.eia.gov/state/print.php?sid=ND) of its homes use electric heat in the winter, compared to
-[33%](https://www.eia.gov/state/print.php?sid=SD) for the other three.
+[27%](https://www.eia.gov/state/print.php?sid=MT), [19%](https://www.eia.gov/state/print.php?sid=MN) and [33%](https://www.eia.gov/state/print.php?sid=SD) for the other three.
 The same is true of West Virginia and Virginia, which also have a higher-than avearge fraction of homes with electric heating ([45%](https://www.eia.gov/state/print.php?sid=WV) and [57%](https://www.eia.gov/state/print.php?sid=VA)), while Michigan and New York, despite cold winters, have low shares of electric heating [12%](https://www.eia.gov/state/print.php?sid=MI) and [15%](https://www.eia.gov/state/print.php?sid=NY)
 Thus it is the combination of both climate and residential infrastructure that drive how much electricity consumption peaks in the winter.